kyaiooiayk/SQL-Notes/README.md

 - `PostgreSQL` is an open-source, object-relational database management system.
 It is fully SQL-compliant and was built to be feature-rich.
 - `Imapala SQL` is a MPP (Massive Parallel Processing) SQL query engine for processing huge volumes of data that is stored in Hadoop cluster.
 It is an open source software which is written in C++ and Java.
 I
 - `Hive SQL` allows users to read, write, and manage petabytes of data using SQL.
 Hive is built on top of Apache Hadoop, which is an open-source framework used to efficiently store and process large datasets.
+- [SQlite](https://www.sqlite.org/index.html) is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
+SQLite is the most used database engine in the world.
 ***

 ## How to optimise your SQL queries